Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 What’s your idea of success?

 What does “successful” mean to you?
-How does that translate into your own reality?
+How does that translate into your reality?

-Stop letting someone else’s idea of success dictate what you should aspire for.
+Stop letting someone else’s idea of success dictate your aspirations.

 4. Be as kind to yourself as you are to others